Clinical Pharmacology and TherapeuticsMedicine and Medical Science

 [Research] We are promoting the following clinical problem-solving research (Fig. 2).

-1. Establishment of individualization of pharmacotherapy for immunosuppressive drugs and antibody drugs
+1. Establishment of individualized pharmacotherapy for high-alert medication such as immunosuppressive drugs

-3. Research on the optimal usage of pharmaceuticals and the establishment of novel pharmacist practices
+6. Research on the optimal usage of pharmaceuticals and evaluation of pharmacist practices

-We have identified a new mechanism of chemotherapy-induced peripheral neuropathy, and are trying to develop a causal therapy.
-In addition, we are conducting clinical research using medical information databases and devising patient-specific dosage design methods based on pharmacokinetic models.
+We are conducting clinical research using medical record databases and devising patient-specific dosage design methods based on pharmacokinetic models.

 Figure 2.
-Themes and research goals pursued in our laboratory
+Translational and reverse translational research in our laboratory

 Recent Publications